Mayoral elections in South Bend, Indiana: General election

-Arguably the most recent truly competitive general election in South Bend mayoral history, and arguably the only truly competitive South Bend mayoral general election since 1967 (when a Republican, Lloyd M. Allen, was last elected), the election saw Kernan defeat Baxmeyer by a mere 2,000 vote margin.
-This has been attributed to the Democratic party having been left fractured after a bitter Democratic mayoral primary.
+The 1987 general election was the most recent general election for South Bend mayor to be truly competitive, and was arguably the only truly competitive mayoral general election in the city since 1967 (in which the city's most recent Republican mayor, Lloyd M. Allen, was last elected).
+Kernan defeated Baxmeyer by a mere 2,000 vote margin.
+Kernan's narrow margin has been attributed to the Democratic party having been left fractured after a bitter Democratic mayoral primary.

-Baxmeyer made a campaign issue out of city attorney Rich Hill, criticizing the city's decision to hire him, “on a part-time basis at almost twice his former salary”.
+Baxmeyer made a campaign issue out of city attorney Rich Hill, criticizing the city's decision to have hired him, "on a part-time basis at almost twice his former salary".
 Incumbent mayor Roger Parent disputed Baxmeyer's criticisms, arguing that it made sense to hire Hill due to the fact that he was already caught up on important issues including the city's stadium efforts.

-The South Bend Tribune endorsed Kernan, citing his "extensive experience in private business and public service".
+The editorial board of the South Bend Tribune endorsed Kernan, citing his "extensive experience in private business and public service".
 FOP #36, the city's police union, endorsed Baxmeyer.

 Results

 1991

 The 1991 South Bend, Indiana mayoral election was held on November 5, 1991.
 Incumbent Democratic mayor Joe Kernan was reelected to a second term, defeating Republican challenger Sylvia Shelton.

 Shelton would have been the first woman to be elected mayor of South Bend had she won the election.
 As of 2025, no woman has been elected mayor of South Bend.

-Turnout was considered to be light, which the South Bend Tribune attributed to cold weather on the day of the election.
+Turnout in the election was considered to be light, which the South Bend Tribune attributed to cold weather on the day of the election.